Charlemagne to Westport

 April 2026From the ancient kingdom of Uí Maine in Connacht to the political families of Fall River.
 Four generations documented, motto: Non metuo — I do not fear.

-April 2026How one man destroyed both sides of the family on two continents — and how four centuries later their descendants merged in Fall River.
+April 2026How one man destroyed both sides of the family on two continents — and how four centuries later their descendants merged at the University of Massachusetts Amherst, where Carol Perry and John Patrick Long met as students in the 1970s.

 The ten proprietors and the families that followed.